-(from the alt.crafts.blacksmithing newsgroup)I am fairly new to blacksmithing, been doing it for about a year now and have a real basic question.
+(from the now-defunct alt.crafts.blacksmithing newsgroup)I am fairly new to blacksmithing, been doing it for about a year now and have a real basic question.
 Does anyone start a fire with a single piece of newspaper wadded up tightly?
 I have tried to do this and it never works.
 The only way I can start my forge is by building a small wood fire over my air grate.
 If you can do it with a single piece of paper, please let me know how.
 Thanks ----

 I'm not sure that I could start a fire with only one sheet of newspaper.
 We teach a lot of basic blacksmithing in the Minnesota/western Wisconsin area and we teach fire starting with 3 or 4 sheets of newspaper.
 It works every time, once you learn to do the right things right.
 If my life depended upon starting a fire with just one sheet, here's how I'd go about it:

 1. I'd have a forge with a deep firepot, deep enough so that the balled up paper would, once placed over the clinker breaker, all fit below the top of the firepot